Coldcard Wallet Review – Bitcoin-only Hardware Wallet

-Coldcard hardware wallet is a small palm-sized device, resembling a calculator, with a 12-key keypad and a 128×64 pixel OLED screen on the front of it.
+Coldcard hardware wallet is a small palm-sized device, resembling a calculator, with a 12-key numeric keypad and a 128×64 pixel OLED screen on the front of it.
 The whole thing weighs just about 30 grams and measures 88 x 51 x 9 mm.

 Buttons on the keypad are decently sized and are used to interact with the device.
 Every function can be controlled using these onboard buttons and the bright OLED screen displays every information that is ever needed.

 The shell of the wallet itself is made out of thick transparent plastic which exposes the innards.
 It looks like something only an electronics nerd would use.
 However, this design choice is a feature.

 - True air-gap operation.
 No need to connect to the internet or other computers.

 - Open source code, down to the last bit.
 Don’t trust, verify.

 - Bitcoin only, no shitcoins.

 - The private key is stored in a dedicated security chip (Secure Element ATECC608A).